ZHXUBA/TransStrToMath/README.md

 # TransStrToMath
-This is a python lib to transform a string to math function.
+This is a Python module,which can transform a string to mathematical expression and calculated result.